ASC-15: ASC-15 for Titan II

 The first inertial guidance system for the Titan II was built by AC Spark Plug, and included an inertial measurement unit based on designs from Draper Labs at MIT, and the ASC-15 computer designed and built by IBM in Owego, NY.
 The first Titan II missile carrying this system was launched 16 March 1962.
 Acquiring spares for this system became difficult, and the Air Force decided to replace it with a new system.
 The AC Spark Plug system, including the ASC-15, was replaced by the Delco Electronics Universal Space Guidance System (USGS) on operational Titan II missiles starting in January 1978.
 The guidance computer in the USGS was the Magic 352, made by Delco.

 The ASC-15 was built on an aluminum frame about 1.5 × 1.5 × 1 ft.
 The sides, top and bottom were covered by pieces of laminated plastic, covered with gold-plated aluminum foil.
 These covers were slightly convex and ribbed for stiffness.
 Inside the covers were fifty-two logic sticks, each containing four welded encapsulated modules.
 These surrounded a bell frame housing a drum memory.
-See Figure 2.

 The drum was a thin-walled stainless steel cylinder 3 in long and 4.5 in in diameter covered with a magnetic nickel-cobalt alloy.
 It was driven by a synchronous motor at 6,000 rpm.
 The drum had 70 tracks, of which 58 were used and 12 were spare.
 These tracks were used as follows: